econia-labs/econia-v5/doc/architecture.md

    restrictions for existing markets to enable, for example, above-average significant figure restrictions for price on a wrapped Bitcoin market.

-### Minimum post size
+### Minimum post amount

-1. In the default case, a market `SHALL` have a minimum post size that is calculated based on existing liquidity: the amount of base locked in all asks or the amount of quote locked in all bids.
-For example the minimum post size may be calculated as 1 basis point of all liquidity for the given side.
+1. In the default case, a market `SHALL` have a minimum post amount that is calculated based on existing liquidity: the amount of base locked in all asks or the amount of quote locked in all bids.
+For example the minimum post amount may be calculated as 1 basis point of all liquidity for the given side.
 1. Alternatively, governance `MAY` override the default minimum post size and specify a minimum base and quote amount to post.
 This could be necessary for high-liquidity markets, to avoid flash loan attacks.